core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * The proxy's cache currently stores a fresh response for each of those CoAP servers.

-The specific way that the proxy uses to determine the CoAP servers currently members of the target CoAP group is out of scope for this document.
+The specific way that the proxy uses to determine the CoAP servers that are currently members of the target CoAP group is out of scope for this document.
 As possible examples, the proxy can synchronize with a group manager server; rely on well-known time patterns used by the application or in the network for the addition of new CoAP group members; observe group join requests or IGMP/MLD multicast group join messages, e.g., if the proxy is embedded in a multicast router.

 When forwarding the group request to the servers, the proxy may have fresh responses stored in its cache for (some of) those servers.
 In such a case, the proxy uses (also) those cached responses to serve the original unicast group request, as defined below.

 * The request processing in {{ssec-req-proc-proxy-steps}} is extended as follows.

-  After setting the timeout with value T' > 0 in Step 6, the proxy checks whether its cache currently stores fresh responses to the group request.
+  After setting the timeout with value T' > 0 at Step 6, the proxy checks whether its cache currently stores fresh responses to the group request.
 For each of such responses, the proxy compares the residual lifetime L of the corresponding cache entry against the value T'.

   If a cached response X is such that L < T', then the proxy forwards X back to the client at its earliest convenience.
-Otherwise, the proxy does not forward X back to the client right away and instead waits for approaching the timeout expiration, as discussed in the next point.
+Otherwise, the proxy does not forward X back to the client right away, and instead waits for approaching the timeout expiration as discussed in the next point.

 * The response processing in {{ssec-resp-proc-proxy-steps}} is extended as follows.